hx2A/py5website/reference/sketch_ellipse_mode.rst

 .. title: ellipse_mode()
 .. slug: ellipse_mode
-.. date: 2021-02-25 16:37:22 UTC+00:00
+.. date: 2021-03-04 20:16:29 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 ellipse_mode() documentation
 .. type: text

-Modifies the location from which ellipses are drawn by changing the way in which parameters given to ``ellipse()`` are intepreted.
+Modifies the location from which ellipses are drawn by changing the way in which parameters given to :doc:`ellipse` are intepreted.

 Examples
 ========